-There is no doubt that children who enjoy ‘reading for pleasure’ are also subconsciously learning many things about the English language.
+There is no doubt that children who enjoy ‘reading for pleasure’ are also subconsciously learning many things about the language they are reading.
 Children will notice what punctuation is used for spoken passages, for example.
 It is not surprising then that readers can become good writers.

-Extensive reading (ER), or reading-for-pleasure, augments a child’s exposure to written English.
+Extensive reading (ER), or reading-for-pleasure, augments a child’s exposure to written language.
 This is extremely important.
-Remember there are never enough hours in a school day to really become comfortable with a second language such as English.
+Remember there are never enough hours in a school day to really become comfortable with a second language, such as English.
 Also, school days include lessons in mathematics, science, and a host of other subjects.
 For many, learning a third language, too.

-Shopping for books, too, can become a fun activity.
-Older children should be provided with a weekly allowance expressly for buying story books.
+Shopping for books can become a fun activity, too.
+Older children should be provided with a weekly allowance expressly for buying storybooks.
 Is the child’s bedroom the best place to build a home library?
-Maybe, up for discussion with the child.
+Maybe!
+Why not bring it up for discussion with the child?